 What time does school start and finish?

-Registration is at 8.05am.
-Day pupils finish at 6.00pm and this is when school buses depart (pupils in Years 7 and 8 can finish at 4.30pm if preferred, although not recommended).
-Boarders’ prep ends at 8.45pm (8.30pm for Year 9 pupils).
+Registration is at 8.00am.
+Day pupils finish at 5.00pm, and are invited to enjoy Supper before school buses depart at 6.15pm (pupils in Years 7 and 8 can finish at 4.30pm if preferred, although not recommended).
+Boarders’ prep ends at 8.15pm (8.30pm for Year 9 pupils).
 On a Saturday, pupils may go home after they have finished any school commitments they may have.
 Click here to view the structure of the day.

 Will my child require Learning Development?

 Shiplake has, in the past, enjoyed an excellent reputation for providing for pupils with specific learning difficulties, such as dyslexia.
 Whilst the numbers accepted with some form of learning need have reduced in recent years, we believe the quality of our provision has increased.
 In our experience, many pupils who receive some form of learning support in their current schools find that their needs can be effectively met within the mainstream classes at Shiplake without the need for any additional support.
 If, after the assessment day, it is felt your child may benefit from some additional support at Shiplake College he or she will be offered a Core place.
 Please note that additional fees are required for Core places.
 Current rates are available on the school website fees Page.

 Learning Development lessons are provided to pupils in Year 9 and above who have been identified as having a special learning need and have been offered ‘Core’ places.
 Core pupils will receive three hour-long lessons a week of Learning Development.
 About 18% of the College receive this form of additional support.

 There is no school on a Saturday morning for pupils in Years 7 to 13, however, they may be asked to attend a Saturday morning sporting fixture or open morning.